thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (concat [5 4] [] [3 2 1] [0])
 </code></pre>

 Many functions return a vector wrapped in parens instead of square brackets such as in the examples containing <code>rest</code> and <code>concat</code>.
-Try not to  worry about this for now.
+Don't worry about this apparent inconsistency for now.

 Functions, data and application are all well and good but what’s the point of writing an expression that returns the same result every time?
 We can just as easily write the output instead of the expression.
 There isn’t a point.
-To do any useful work, we need to build new functions that can return a different output depending on the input.
+To do any useful work, we need to build new functions.

 <br>

 Let’s say you want the ability to test whether a number is less than 6.
 Testing 17 can be written like <code>(< 17 6)</code>.
 To make this more general so we can apply it to any number, we first insert a variable name where we want the input to our function to be substituted.
 You can choose any name you like for the variable.
-Then wrap the list in the <code>fn</code> function and place your variable name in a vector as the first input to <code>fn</code>.
+Then wrap the list in the <code>fn</code> function and place your variable name in a vector as the first argument to <code>fn</code>.

 <pre><code class="language-klipse">
 (fn [a-number]
   (< a-number 6))
 </code></pre>

-Note the use of a hyphen in place of a space.
-Because whitespace is used to seperate elements we must use something else in lieu of spaces in a name.
-All whitespace characters are equivelant in this language so indentation has no meaning, however, it can make the structure of code more obvious.
+Note the use of a hyphen in place of a space in our variable name.
+Because whitespace is used to seperate elements, we must use something else in lieu of spaces.
+All whitespace characters are equivelant in this language so indentation has no meaning, however, it can be employed to make the structure of code more obvious.

 We can now use our new function just as we can a built-in like <code>+</code>.

 <pre><code class="language-klipse">
+((fn [a-number]
-((fn [a-number] (< a-number 6))
+   (< a-number 6))
   17)
 </code></pre>